polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/02 - Phosphorus Five pro and cons.md

 This results in that it is extremely easy to create highly advanced web applications, while it is also difficult (but _not_ impossible) to create apps that scales very well.
 Hyperlambda does also have some overhead compared to a language that's closer to the hardware, such as C# or C++ - So it is not intended for creating CPU resource intensive algorithms in.
-If you need more power, you can create Active Events in C#, for then to consume these in Hyperlambda.
+If you need more power for your algorithms, you can create Active Events in for instance C#, for then to consume these in Hyperlambda.
+In addition, to prevent a single client from draining all resources from a server, we had to set a maximum limit on the number of simultaneous open webpages in Phosphorus Five.
+So Phosphorus Five apps in general, doesn't work very well, when a user has a bunch of different tabs open, towards the same installation.
+As a general rule, Phosphorus Five is a _"single page framework"_.

 In general, for the above reasons, you should not expect Phosphorus Five to scale _"into heaven"_, allowing for millions of consecutive users simultaneously accessing your server - Unless you bypass parts of the core,